mikbuch/flask-port-listener/README.md

-# Flask minimal example
+# Flask port listener

 A simple tool for testing requests and ports locally, as well as on a remote server.

 ## Running on a remote server

-There are two cases of running _flask minimal example_ covered here:
+There are two cases of running _flask port listener_ covered here:
  1. Using docker-compose (via `Dockerfile`)
  2. Running it directly with `bash` command line on a given server (directly on the server's system)